pdscomp/arsc_remote/README.md

 ##TODO:##

-<strike>11.
-Make gkshell open up a kshell'd gnome-terminal.</strike>
-2. kssh script that opens kshell, kinit and /then/ ssh ?
-3. kscp script that does same ?
-4. Find some way to automate the krb5/ssh downloads.
+* Find some way to automate the krb5/ssh downloads.

 ##DIRECTIONS:##